drleatherman/StatisticsMasters/AppliedStatistics1/classnotes.md

   - Treat it as a hypergeometric distribution when determining the p-value
   - should not use the asymptotic technique when there are a lot of ties.
 Technically, it should be used when there are no ties
   - attach the dataframe first.
 Acts strange without it
+  - Assumptions:
-  - Assumptions: Two populations have the same shape.
-Equal standard deviations.
-Independence of subjects within and between group
+    1. Two populations have the same shape.
+    2. Equal standard deviations.
+    3. Independence of subjects within and between group
-  - Robust to assumptions?: for and and 2 above - still valid but tests a different null hypothesis (null: two populations are identical)
+  - Robust to assumptions?: for 1 and 2 above - still valid but tests a different null hypothesis (null: two populations are identical)
   - Resistant to outliers?: Resistant
 - Test statistic: Sum of Ranks
 * Levene's Test
   - Test for equal population standard deviations
-  - Some say you shouldn't use Levene's test to choose between two-sample t-test and Welcha's t-test.
+  - Some say you shouldn't use Levene's test to choose between two-sample t-test and Welch's t-test.
   - "Check engine" test similar to Shapiro-Wilk test
-  - Checking to see how observerations deviate from the median? "absolute deviation from the median" not commonly used in statistics
+  - Checking to see how observations deviate from the median? "absolute deviation from the median" not commonly used in statistics
   - failing to reject doesn't tell you anything about the standard deviation ** How is this different than ANOVA? **
 * Welch's t-test